usnistgov/sesame/doc/tutorial/intro.rst

    \bar t &= t \frac{q\mu N}{\epsilon_0} \\
    \bar J_{n,p} &= J_{n,p} \frac{qD_{n,p}N}{\lambda}

-We suppose that the recombination is through three mechanims:
+We suppose that the recombination is through three mechanisms:
 Shockley-Read-Hall, radiative and Auger.
 Unlike the defect-mediated recombination, radiative and Auger processes are respectively second and third order in charge density.
 For this reason they become more important at higher